-Obstetrics & Gynecology (OB-GYN)
+Birthing Centers, Obstetrics & Gynecology (OB-GYN), Prenatal Care

 The guidelines about when women should have a Pap test have changed.
-Studies about HPV and cervical cancer conducted over the last 10–20 years have identified no advantages to having an annual Pap test over the current recommendations.
+Studies about HPV and cervical cancer conducted over the past 10–20 years have identified no advantages to having an annual Pap test over the current recommendations.

 What is a Pap test?

-Why do I need a Pap test?
+Why do you need a Pap test?

 Cervical cancer occurs when cervical cells become abnormal and begin to grow out of control.
 An HPV infection causes most cervical cancers.
-HPV is a common virus passing from person to person during sexual activity and often causes no symptoms.
+HPV is a common virus passing from person to person during sexual activity, and it often causes no symptoms.
 HPV enters cervical cells and can cause them to change.

-The appropriate interval and type of Pap test recommended for you will depend on your personal age and health history:
+The appropriate interval and type of Pap test recommended for you will depend on your age and health history:

-- Women ages 21–29 should have a Pap test every three years.
-You are not recommended to have a Pap test if you're younger than 21, even if you are sexually active.
-However, health care experts recommend you have annual testing for sexually transmitted diseases if you are sexually active.
+A Pap test should be performed every three years.
+A Pap test is not recommended if you're younger than 21, even if you are sexually active.
+However, health care experts recommend you be tested annually for sexually transmitted infections if you are sexually active.

-A co-test, which includes a Pap and HPV test, every five years (preferred).
-It is acceptable to have only the Pap test every three years.
+A co-test, which includes a Pap and an HPV test is recommended every five years.
+It's acceptable to have only the Pap test every three years.
 If you have an abnormal result, your provider will determine the appropriate follow-up.

 Even if you do not have a Pap test, it is important for you to have an annual preventive health care visit for your well-woman care needs.